pexa-mhaddad/auto-merge-with-rulesets/README.md

 ## Ruleset Configuration

 The repository uses two rulesets located in `.github/rulesets/`:
-- `dependabot-auto-merge.json` - Enforces `dependabot-auto-merge` status check for Dependabot PRs
+- `dependabot-auto-merge.json` - Enforces `dependabot-auto-merge` status check for Dependabot PRs (currently active)
-- `developer-checks.json` - Enforces build, test, and lint status checks along with required reviews for developer PRs
+- `developer-checks.json` - Enforces build, test, and lint status checks for developer PRs (currently disabled)

 Each ruleset is configured to apply to the default branch and includes protection against branch deletion and non-fast-forward updates.
+The dependabot-auto-merge ruleset is currently active, while the developer-checks ruleset is currently disabled.

 ## Dependabot Configuration